Nicki Minaj Says Husband Kenneth Petty Was In ‘Security Mode’ When He Pushed A Singer For Her

-Nicki Minaj is making peace with her Trinidadian fans after Kenneth Petty was violent towards singer Iwer George at Carnival.
+Nicki Minaj is making peace with her Trinidadian fans after Kenneth Petty was violent toward singer Iwer George at Carnival.

 The “Super Bass” rapper was in Trinidad and Tobago earlier this week for the annual celebration.
 She brought along Petty for the events, cementing their first Carnival as a married couple.

-According to Hollywood Life, things took a left turn after Minaj, Petty and George were in the same area.
-George, who has songs like, “Conch Shell,” “Boom Boom Time,” and “Carnival Come Back Again,” was performing near the couple during the event.
-At one point in the performance, George reached out to Minaj to possibly get her to join in on the fun.
-While Minaj was smiling and dancing along, Petty reportedly didn’t like what he was seeing.
-He pushed George’s arm away in the short clip.
+According to Hollywood Life, things took a left turn after Minaj, Petty, and George were in the same area.
+George, who has songs like “Conch Shell,” “Boom Boom Time,” and “Carnival Come Back Again,” was performing near the couple during the event.
+At one point in the performance, George reached out to Minaj, possibly to get her to join in on the fun.
+While Minaj was smiling and dancing along, Petty reportedly didn’t like what he was seeing and was caught pushing George’s arm away in a short clip.
 He then followed up by scowling at the singer, which could’ve been a warning that he wasn’t playing any games.

 View this post on Instagram